This article answers frequently asked questions and explains best practices for Windows 10 Enterprise multi-session.

 What is Windows 10 Enterprise multi-session?

 Windows 10 Enterprise multi-session, formerly known as Windows 10 Enterprise for Virtual Desktops (EVD), is a new Remote Desktop Session Host that allows multiple concurrent interactive sessions.
 Previously, only Windows Server could do this.
 This capability gives users a familiar Windows 10 experience while IT can benefit from the cost advantages of multi-session and use existing per-user Windows licensing instead of RDS Client Access Licenses (CALs).
-For more information about licenses and pricing, see Windows Virtual Desktop pricing.
+For more information about licenses and pricing, see Azure Virtual Desktop pricing.

 How many users can simultaneously have an interactive session on Windows 10 Enterprise multi-session?

 How many interactive sessions that can be active at the same time relies on your system's hardware resources (vCPU, memory, disk, and vGPU), how your users use their apps while signed in to a session, and how heavy your system's workload is.
 We suggest you validate your system's performance to understand how many users you can have on Windows 10 Enterprise multi-session.
-To learn more, see Windows Virtual Desktop pricing.
+To learn more, see Azure Virtual Desktop pricing.